brian14708/wh-briefings/presidential-actions/2021-01/2021-01-20-executive-order-advancing-racial-equity-and-support-for-underserved-communities-through-the-federal-government.md

 modified_time: 2021-01-20 19:53:39-05:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/01/20/executive-order-advancing-racial-equity-and-support-for-underserved-communities-through-the-federal-government/
 published_time: 2021-01-20 19:53:38-05:00
-title: Executive Order On Advancing Racial Equity and Support for Underserved Communities Through the Federal Government
+title: "Executive Order On Advancing Racial Equity and Support for Underserved Communities\
+  \ Through the Federal\_Government"
 ---

 By the authority vested in me as President by the Constitution and the